home

 31, rue d'Alexandrie – 2e

-A cozy atmosphere, a warm welcome, and exquisite cuisine, what more could you ask for when you're passionate, a food lover and enjoy the good life?
+A cozy setting, a warm welcome, and refined cuisine—what more could you ask for when you're passionate, a food lover, and enjoy good living?
 Nothing!
-We can't resist their Thai beef tartare with condiments and their excellent wine (L'Anathème Languedoc 2016 Organic)!
+We absolutely love the beef tartare with Thai condiments and their excellent wine (L'Anathème Languedoc 2016 BIO)!

 Voir cette publication sur Instagram